UMAprotocol/UMIPs/UMIPs/umip_add_R3_price_identifiers.md

 The DVM should support price requests for the R3_10H_TWAP and R3_30D_GM price indices.

-The DVM should support requests for a price that resolves to either the 30 day geometric mean (R3_30D_GM) or a 10-hour Time-Weighted Average Price (R3_10H_TWAP) of RAI redemption rate coefficient APR
+The DVM should support requests for a price that resolves to either the 30 day geometric mean (R3_30D_GM) or a 10-hour Time-Weighted Average Price (R3_10H_TWAP) of RAI redemption rate coefficient APR.

 The price resolution method to use will depend on the timestamp the price request was made at.